https://picasaweb.google.com/116253494913081133936/TrekToChattruAlbum?authkey=Gv1sRgCO6l5b6z9Y2GKQ#5654389316127257474

 It was a beautiful trek up the river valley virtually the whole day, with a steady constant ascent and an enjoyable rocky terrain.
 It was much colder though, and at around mid-day started raining.

 We arrived at camp at Juara (altitude of approx 3400m), the foot of the Hamta Pass, at around 4:30 - it had stopped raining, but was still cold and we had tea in the tent, and then an over-the-top snack of pakoras (battered vegatables) and a bowl of noodles.
 Exhausted, Jacqui and I went to rest - I snoozed virtually until dinner time, and Jacqui read.
-Our more energetic daughters were in the big tent with Prittam (the cook) and the others - we're not sure who was entertaining who but there was a lot of singing and giggling.
+Our more energetic daughters were in the big tent with Prittam (the cook) and the others - we're not sure who was

 Both of the girls were up sick in the middle of the night - we asked them if there were any headaches (to understand whether it was altitude related or not) but the answers were not very conclusive, and we decided to wake up Chotu to get his opinion.
 Both girls felt better after having been sick, slept the rest of the night without problems and woke up on good form again - so we concluded it was just a stomach upset.